 This year Professor Laurie Santos created Yale’s most popular class of all time.
 The class is titled Psychology and the Good Life but it’s really a course on how to be happy both in the short and long term.
 I was excited to hear that Yale was offering the course but even more excited to see that the class is available online.
+She expanded on the class with her Happiness Lab Podcast.
 While there’s little I hadn’t heard before, it did a great job of focusing me on what’s important and helped me get into the practice of being happier.

 This would have been a great class for me at Yale.
 Yale is an incredible place with wonderful people and an amazingly vibrant energy.
 Unfortunately, there’s often too much energy.
 I would see all these great classes and activities and things to do.
 And I’d see other people doing them and I’d try to try to do everything — not for my resume but because I didn’t want to miss out on all these great opportunities.
 Yale is a smorgasbord of activities and ideas and it’s very easy to get lost in the struggle to be awesome.